 - Add liquid pectin and stir.

-- Stir and skim the jam for 5 minutes.
+- Stir and skim the froth off of the jam for 5 minutes.

 - Grab a hot jar from the oven.
 At this point you need to work quickly so your jars, jam and seals stay hot.
 I leave my jam on the stove on low which keeps it hot without further cooking it.